 We would like to recognize the teamwork and contributions of our experienced and dedicated staff.
 They continue to keep the best interests of our members as their top priority.
-As we celebrate our 75th year and look toward the future, we will continue to fine-tune our investment strategies to make every investment dollar count and to minimize employer contributions.
+As we look toward the future, we will continue to fine-tune our investment strategies to make every investment dollar count and to minimize employer contributions.
 Also, we will look to develop innovative programs to improve the value of the services provided to our members.